Tom Clancy's Splinter Cell Double Agent

 - 98 % negative mentions

-The stability of "Splinter Cell: Double Agent" on PC is widely criticized, with users reporting a plethora of bugs, crashes, and glitches that significantly hinder gameplay.
-Many recommend using community patches to improve stability, but even with these fixes, the game remains plagued by issues such as corrupted save files, unresponsive controls, and frequent crashes.
-Overall, the PC version is deemed nearly unplayable, leading most reviewers to suggest playing on console instead.
+The stability of "Splinter Cell: Double Agent" on PC is widely criticized, with users reporting numerous bugs, crashes, and glitches that significantly hinder gameplay.
+Many recommend using community patches to improve performance, but even with these fixes, the game remains unstable and often unplayable.
+In contrast, the console versions are noted to be much more stable, making them the preferred choice for players seeking a smoother experience.

 “The console version of this game is mostly bug-free, and the experience of playing it is far better than the PC version.”

-“Play Chaos Theory for a mostly bug-free experience and improved gameplay.”
+“Play Chaos Theory for a bug-free (for the most part) and better experience.”

-“The gameplay is not buggy as far as I've seen.”
+“The gameplay is not buggy as far as I've seen it.”

 “Game constantly crashed and is very buggy; sometimes you can finesse it to make it work properly, but other times it just crashes without warning.”

-“The graphical options are bugged, the AI is completely broken, the controls are unresponsive, and there are corrupted save files, random crashes, and graphical glitches everywhere.”
+“The graphical options are bugged, the AI is completely broken, the controls are unresponsively buggy, and there are corrupted save files, random crashes, and graphical glitches that make the game nearly unplayable.”

 - 22 % positive mentions